-If you’re headed to Disney World, it’s easy to get caught up in a frenzy of booking hotels, buying park tickets, making dining reservations, and picking your FastPass+ ride selections.
+If you’re headed to Disney World, it’s easy to get caught up in a frenzy of booking hotels, buying park tickets, making dining reservations, and deciding what is (and isn't) worth your time.
 So we understand if you’re overlooking a few details.
 In fact, we’re pretty sure park policies are far from your mind during the booking process.
 Here are a few things you should know before you sprint through the park gates.

 1. No smoking inside the parks

-As of May 1, 2019, Walt Disney World is banning smoking on park grounds.
-However, there will be designated smoking areas outside the park entrances, as well as at Disney Springs.
-There will also be smoking areas available at Disney Resort hotels.
+Walt Disney World does not permit smoking on park grounds.
+However, there are designated smoking areas outside the park entrances, as well as at Disney Springs and at Disney resort hotels.

 2. No straws, lids, or balloons in Disney’s Animal Kingdom

 Heading to Disney’s Animal Kingdom with a balloon or cup with a plastic straw and lid from another park?
 Those items are a no-no in order to protect the safety of the animals.
 Your best bet is to buy the balloon after visiting the park, or drop it off at your hotel.
 Quench your thirst by bringing a refillable mug.
 If you’re buying a drink at any quick-service dining location in this park, you might notice something different about the cups: they don’t come with lids, and the straws are made of paper, not plastic.